Heartland (Canadian TV series): Filming locations

 Much of the series is filmed on location in and around High River, Alberta, with additional filming in studio and on location in nearby Calgary.
 A June 2013 flood in High River swamped the standing set for Maggie's Diner.
-The main Heartland sets escaped damage, and seventh season scripts were rewritten to move shooting locations for the fictional town of Hudson to Inglewood, a historic neighborhood in downtown Calgary.
+The main Heartland sets escaped damage, and seventh season scripts were rewritten to move shooting locations for the fictional town of Hudson to Inglewood, a historic neighbourhood in downtown Calgary.
 A month after the flood, the show's Calgary studios offered behind-the-scenes tours to paying fans for a one-day "Heartlanders for High River" fundraiser, providing $80,000 to help the town recover.